ck3mp3r/nu-mcp/README.md

 ## Creating Extension Tools

-Extension tools are Nushell scripts (`.nu` files) placed in the tools directory.
-Each script must implement these functions:
+Extension tools are Nushell modules organized as directories with a `mod.nu` entry file in the tools directory.
+Each module's `mod.nu` file must implement these functions:

 ### Required Functions